strues/boldr/README.md

 Boldr is a modern content management framework.
 Think of Boldr as the solid foundation for building your next great web application.
 Unlike other CMS platforms, Boldr is entirely JavaScript.
 Boldr features Universal / Isomorphic rendering for improved performance and Search Engine Optimization.

+> Big release coming soon with a CLI, generators, and more modularity!

 **Table of Contents**
 - [Boldr](#boldr)
 - [Current Features](#current-features)